Tamim-29/Tamim-29/README.md

 **Q: Do you work on open source?**
   A: Yes!
 I enjoy contributing to small and medium projects

-**Q: Backend or frontend?**
-  A: Usual but networking is my true love 💙

 ### Did You Know? 🤓
   🔹 I wrote my first "Hello World" in C when I was 17!
   🔹 I prefer dark mode over lmymode 🌙
-  🔹 My favorite debugging tool is... 😅

 ### Currently Learning 🧠
   - 🌐 Advanced Networking